 Instructions

-- In a small bowl, add 2 tsp yeast and whisk in ⅓ cup warm water.
+- In a small bowl, add yeast and whisk in ⅓ cup (75 ml) warm water heated to 100˚F-110˚F (38˚C-43˚C).
 Set aside for about 10 minutes to allow time for the yeast to bloom.
 It will rise and become frothy

 - In a stand mixer mixing bowl, add all the sifted flour, sugar, and salt.
 Whisk to combine the ingredients.

-- To the dry ingredients, pour in the yeast mixture, the remaining ⅓ cup water, eggs, and evaporated milk.
+- To the dry ingredients, pour in the activated yeast mixture, the remaining ⅓ cup (75 ml) water, eggs, and evaporated milk.
 Add the dough hook and mix on low speed for 2 minutes.
 You could knead the mixture by hand on a floured surface.

 - After 2 minutes, increase the speed to medium and let it run for another 4 minutes.

-- Melt ⅓ cup butter in the microwave (not too warm) and pour it into the dough.
+- Melt butter in the microwave (just until melted 20-30 seconds) and pour it into the dough.
 Continue mixing for another 8-10 minutes.
 The dough will be sticky, but just let it knead.
 If kneading by hand, you may need to add a little flour but not too much.

-- Leave the dough in the mixer bowl and cover it with plastic wrap.
-Just let the dough rest for 15 mins at room temperature.
+- Leave the dough in the mixer bowl and cover it with plastic wrap or towel.
+Let the dough rest for 15 mins at room temperature.

 - Deflate the dough with a rubber spatula and divide it into 60 gram pieces each (that’s a total of 15-16 pieces).
 If you don't have a food scale, spray a ¼ cup measuring cup with cooking spray and pack in enough dough to be flush with the top.
 Place each dough piece on a floured surface to rest.